OBERWEIS INTERNATIONAL OPPORTUNITIES

 President Portfolio Manager

-** Expense ratio is the total net annualized fund operating expense ratio as of 12/31/16.
-The expense ratio gross of expense offset arrangements and expense reimbursement was 1.18% for OBIIX.
-Effective May 1, 2017 through April 30, 2018, Oberweis Asset Management, Inc., (OAM), the Fund’s investment advisor, is contractually obligated to reduce its management fees or reimburse OBIIX to the extent that total ordinary operating expenses exceed in any one year 1.10% expressed as a percentage of the Fund’s average daily net assets, respectively.
+** December 31, 2017 unaudited data.
+Expense ratio is the total net annualized fund operating expense ratio.
+The expense ratio gross of expense offset arrangements and expense reimbursements were 1.12%.
+Effective May 1, 2017 through April 30, 2018, Oberweis Asset Management, Inc., the Fund’s investment advisor, is contractually obligated to reduce its management fees or reimburse OBIIX to the extent that total ordinary operating expenses exceed in any one year 1.10% expressed as a percentage of the Fund’s average daily net assets, respectively.
 The annual expense ratio will reflect a blend of both the old and new expense reimbursement arrangements in effect for 2017.

 Performance data shown represents past performance and is no guarantee of future results.
 Investment return and principal value will fluctuate, so that you may have gain or loss when shares are sold.
 Current performance may be higher or lower than quoted.
 Visit us online at oberweisfunds.com for most recent month-end performance.
 The Oberweis Funds invest in rapidly growing smaller and medium sized companies which may offer greater return potential.
 However, these investments often involve greater risks and volatility.
 Foreign investments involve greater risks than U.S investments, including political and economic risks and the risk of currency fluctuations.
 There is no guarantee that the funds can achieve their objectives.
 Holdings in the Funds are subject to change.
 Before investing, consider the fund’s investment objectives, risks, charges, and expenses.
 To obtain a copy of the prospectus or summary prospectus containing this and other information please visit our website at oberweisfunds.com or call 800-323-6166.
 Read it carefully before investing.
 The Oberweis Funds are distributed by Oberweis Securities, Inc. Member: FINRA & SIPC.